Eirik Bakke

-Eirik Bakke (born 13 September 1977) is a Norwegian football coach and a former player.
-He played as a right or centre midfielder.
-After retiring he went on to manage Sogndal, his home town.
+Eirik Bakke (born 13 September 1977) is a Norwegian football coach and a former professional player who played as a midfielder.

-His son Johan Johanessen Bakke, is also a footballer, currently playing for Molde.
+His son Johan Johanessen Bakke, is also a footballer, currently playing for Strømsgodset.

 Club career

 Sogndal (1993–1999)

 Bakke played 99 matches for Sogndal.
 His father Svein had previously also played for the team.

 Leeds United (1999–2006)

 Bakke was bought by Leeds United in 1999 from Sogndal for £1.75 million.
 After an encouraging start to his career at Leeds in 1999 and 2000, injuries and poor form meant that he was never a first-team regular, even after the club was relegated from the Premiership in 2004.

 Bakke's career was set back by recurring knee injuries.
 Patella tendinitis kept him out of the team for the start of the 2004–05 season and he tore a cruciate ligament on his return in January 2005.
 In August 2005, having recovered from his injury, Bakke was loaned to Aston Villa, but the loan was ended early after Leeds told Aston Villa that they wished to let Bakke go permanently, rather than on loan, and Villa chairman Doug Ellis decided against buying him.

 Speculation continued over Bakke's future when he was left out of the Leeds United squad for the match against Sheffield Wednesday on 27 August 2006, with some in the press and supporters speculating that this was due to an imminent transfer.
 The club released a statement on 29 August 2006 effectively confirming that Bakke would be leaving Leeds United, but Bakke said that he would like to stay, and continued training with Leeds despite not playing, not wanting to return to playing in Norway at that time.
 The problem arose due to his £23,000-a-week wages and £4,000 appearance fees, which were originally agreed during Peter Ridsdale's chairmanship, but which the club could no longer afford.
 Leeds United tried to resolve the issue by offering Bakke lower wages to stay at the club, but his agent stated he wanted the contractually agreed wage.
 Eventually, Bakke left the club, as part of a wider attempt by Leeds United to reduce expenditure on player wages.